Twentyeight07/edderest/readme.md

 # Edderest app

 Hi there 👋🏼
 This is an app like Pinterest (thats the reason of the name xd) you can upload images, see it and delete it.
-In further version I want to add user session

 - ✅ Save images in database and Cloudinary
 - ✅ User session